AyoyimikaAjibade/credit-card-approval-prediction/README.md

 ## Blog post

-The accompanying blog post for this project can be found [here](https://semasuka.github.io/blog/2022/10/12/credit-card-approval-prediction.html)
+Coming soon

-## Project featuring
+## Project Clone featuring

 This project was featured on [Luke Barousse Youtube Channel](https://www.youtube.com/c/LukeBarousse), Click on the thumbnail to watch the video